How Do I Get EPD on My Animal(s)

-If you’re looking to participate in research projects like Cow Herd DNA Roundup or Calf Crop Genomics, ensure you’re already receiving EPDs on the animals you’re testing.
-The ASA does not return molecular breeding values alone (not incorporated into EPDs).
-In order to receive a GE-EPD, animals must first have EPDs.
+If you’re looking to participate in research projects like Cow Herd DNA Roundup or Calf Crop Genomics, ensure you’re already receiving EPD on the animals you’re testing.
+The ASA does not return molecular breeding values alone (not incorporated into EPD).
+In order to receive a GE-EPD, animals must first have EPD.

 - Created: 12 September 2020